Ground state energy and phase transitions of Long-range XXZ using VQE: Results

 where, $E_{\mathrm{FM}}$ and $E_{\mathrm{AFM}}$ are energies for the FM and AFM phases, respectively.
-The subscript \textit{approx} is added to reflect that for depth=1, the actual ground state energy in AFM phase can be slightly different from the one obtained from VQE.
+The subscript \textit{approx} is added to reflect that for depth$=1$, the actual ground state energy in AFM phase can be slightly different from the one obtained from VQE.
 However, from the mean-field point of view, we can approximate $E_d$ as the difference between the energies in the FM and AFM phases.
-The reason $E_d$ is taken to be the difference between the $E_{\mathrm{FM}}$ and $E_{\mathrm{AFM}}$ is because the ansatz is chosen such that the energy obtained from VQE will be very close to that of the AFM phase (for depth-1), whereas the exact diagonalization would lead to $E_{\mathrm{FM}}$.
+The reason $E_d$ is taken to be the difference between the $E_{\mathrm{FM}}$ and $E_{\mathrm{AFM}}$ is because the ansatz is chosen such that the energy obtained from VQE will be very close to that of the AFM phase (for depth$=1$), whereas the exact diagonalization would lead to $E_{\mathrm{FM}}$.
 Proceeding in the same line of arguments as in Ref.~[\onlinecite{frerot2017entanglement}], $E_d$ for the case of FM phase will be:

 where, $\epsilon_i=1 (-1)$ for $i\in \text{even (odd)}$.
 Therefore, as $\alpha$ is increased, the overall $E_d$ will decrease, but as $\Delta$ is a multiplying factor, the arrows will deviate in the increasing direction of $\Delta$.
 To summarize, we started with an AFM state in the $z$-direction and used a circuit that kept the net magnetization zero in the $z$-direction.
 Therefore, our algorithm will never reach FM ground energy and will miserably fail because it will always stay in the zero magnetization state and, which leads to an increase in the error abruptly.
 The error will increase as $\Delta$ increases, and the arrows will start to point toward the positive $\Delta$ direction.
 This is a first-order transition, and its clear identification using our technique of directional coherence is a direct consequence of the initial state we started with.
+One can also start with FM state, in that case there is an accurate evaluation of error in the FM state and high error in the PM state.
+Further analysis is shown in the Appendix (\ref{ferromagnetic}).